Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Fannie Mae and Freddie Mac Flex Modification: Minnesota's Twin Cities metro — Minneapolis, St. Paul, and the surrounding suburbs — generate substantial conforming mortgage volume.
 The Flex Modification targets approximately 20% payment reduction.
 Professional review of servicer calculations frequently identifies corrections that produce more favorable terms.

 FHA Loss Mitigation: FHA loans are prevalent throughout Minnesota's working-class and first-time buyer markets.
-FHA servicers must follow HUD's loss mitigation cascade including the partial claim — a zero-interest subordinate lien that brings the loan current without increasing monthly payments.
+FHA servicers must follow the federal loss mitigation cascade including the partial claim — a zero-interest subordinate lien that brings the loan current without increasing monthly payments.
 The partial claim is regularly not offered proactively and must be specifically demanded.
-Professional knowledge of HUD guidelines is required.
+Professional knowledge of federal servicing guidelines is required.

 VA Modification: Minnesota has a significant veteran population, particularly in the Twin Cities area and throughout the state.
 The Minneapolis VA Health Care System and the broader veteran community in Minnesota create substantial VA loan volume.
 VA servicers have specific obligations to veteran borrowers and VA regional loan center oversight provides institutional advocacy for veterans whose servicers are not meeting those obligations.